Here are some important information that will ensure your watch band continues to look and perform well for you!

 This video will show you how to remove your original watch band.

 Link-style bands can become stressed and break over time if you aren’t installing and removing your band properly.
-You can read more about how to avoid stressing your Apple Watch band.
+You can read more about how to avoid stressing your watch band.

 This video will show you how to properly install your new watch band: